 In partnership with you, they ensure you get recommended medical screenings and health risk assessments, provide preventive care and teach healthy lifestyle choices, help you get referrals to medical specialists when necessary and evaluate the urgency of your medical problems and direct you to the best place for care if necessary.

 As your primary partner in health, it’s important to choose a physician who will offer you an ongoing, trusting relationship and who is best suited to your individual needs and situation.
-There are many types of primary care doctors to choose from:
+Primary care physicians provide a broad, yet in-depth spectrum of care, and there are many types of doctors to choose from:

-- Family Medicine Doctors provide care for individuals across their life span, from childhood to adulthood.
+- Family medicine doctors provide care for individuals across their life span, from childhood to adulthood.
 Their scope of practice may include obstetrics and minor surgery.